-The reduced-unit dynamic structure factor $\tilde{S}(\tilde{k}, \tilde{\omega})$ is shown in Fig. 15 (isomorph), Fig. 16 (isotherm), and Fig. 17 (isochore).
-No collapse of curves is observed for the isotherm and isochore, while, for the isomorph, data for length scales around $\tilde{k} \sim 2\pi$ and shorter length scales (higher k) collapse.
-Such a collapse does not happen for the isotherm and isochore and is thus not a trivial consequence of the short distances.
-The short-length dynamics are isomorph invariant, whereas the dynamics at length scales larger than the interparticle distance are not.
-In the following section, the noncollapsing region is studied in more detail.
+The reduced-unit dynamic structure factor $\tilde{S}(\tilde{k},\tilde{\omega})$ is shown in Fig. 15 (isomorph), Fig. 16 (isotherm), and Fig. 17 (isochore).
+No collapse of curves is observed for the isotherm and isochore, while for the isomorph, data for length scales around $k \sim 2\pi$ and shorter (higher k) collapse.
+Such a collapse does not happen for the isotherm and isochore and is thus not a trivial consequence of the very short distances.
+For some reason the short-length dynamics are isomorph invariant whereas the dynamics at length scales larger than the inter-particle distance are not.
+In the following section, the non-collapsing region is studied in more details.